-The redemption proceeds for a Creation Unit generally will consist of an in-kind transfer Fund Securities-as announced by the Fund on the business day of the request for redemption received in proper form-plus cash in an amount equal to the difference between the NAV of the Shares being redeemed, as next determined after a receipt of the request in proper form, and the value of the Fund Securities ("Cash Redemption Amount"), less a redemption transaction fee and any applicable variable fee.
-In the event that the Fund Securities have a value greater than the NAV of the Shares being redeemed, a compensating cash payment to the Fund equal to the differential plus the applicable redemption transaction fee is required to be made by or through an Authorized Participant by the redeeming shareholder.
-Notwithstanding the foregoing, the Fund will substitute a cash-in-lieu amount to replace any Fund Security that is a non-deliverable instrument.
+The redemption proceeds for a Creation Unit generally will consist of an in-kind transfer of Fund Securitiesas announced by a Fund on the business day of the request for redemption received in proper form-plus cash in an amount equal to the difference between the NAV of the Shares being redeemed, as next determined after a receipt of the request in proper form, and the value of the Fund Securities ("Cash Redemption Amount"), less a redemption transaction fee and any applicable variable fee.
+In the event that the Fund Securities have a value greater than the NAV of the Shares being redeemed, a compensating cash payment to the relevant Fund equal to the differential plus the applicable redemption transaction fee will be required to be made by or through an Authorized Participant by the redeeming shareholder.
+Notwithstanding the foregoing, the Funds will substitute a cash-in-lieu amount to replace any Fund Security that is a non-deliverable instrument.
 Non-deliverable instruments will be part of the Cash Component.

-An order to redeem Creation Units will be deemed received by the Fund on the transmittal date if such order is received in proper form by the transfer agent not later than 4:00 p.m.
+An order to redeem Creation Units will be deemed received by a Fund on the transmittal date if such order is received in proper form by the transfer agent not later than 4:00 p.m.
 Eastern time (or one hour prior to the closing time (ordinarily 3:00 p.m.
 Eastern time) for nonconforming orders) on such transmittal date and other applicable requirements are met.

-The right of redemption may be suspended or the date of payment postponed with respect to the Fund (i) for any period during which the NYSE is closed (other than customary weekend and holiday closings); (ii) for any period during which trading on the NYSE is suspended or restricted; (iii) for any period during which an emergency exists as a result of which disposal of the shares or determination of the Fund's NAV is not reasonably practicable; or (iv) in such other circumstances as is permitted by the Commission.
+The right of redemption may be suspended or the date of payment postponed with respect to a Fund (i) for any period during which the NYSE is closed (other than customary weekend and holiday closings); (ii) for any period during which trading on the NYSE is suspended or restricted; (iii) for any period during which an emergency exists as a result of which disposal of the Shares or determination of the relevant Fund's NAV is not reasonably